-Eat, drink, shop and party in these hot areas of town.
 Discover cool spaces, re-imagined historic buildings and neighborhoods with Lexington's special mix of the traditional and the trendy.
+Eat, drink, shop and party in these interesting areas of town.

 Chevy Chase.
 This neighborhood features one of the oldest and most beloved shopping districts in Lexington.
 Stop in at the no-frills Chevy Chase Inn, known locally as CCI: the oldest continually operating bar in Lexington.
 This area's proximity to the University and downtown ensures that you'll find a vibrant mix of college kids, neighborhood residents and visitors in the stores and restaurants.
 Food options range from an ice cream parlor to burgers and pizza to fine dining.
 Numerous small cottages have been repurposed as retail shops.